tendermint/tendermint/docs/rfc/rfc-011-delete-gas.md

 This is what the new ABCI++ `PrepareProposal` method is useful for.
 Applications that wish to limit the contents of a block by an application-defined limit may do so by removing transactions from the proposal it is passed during `PrepareProposal`.

-Fully meeting the requirements of the current Gas system would mean adding functionality that is not currently provided the `PrepareProposal` method.
-Applications that wish to include _more_ transactions in the proposal than `PrepareProposal` initially passed to it cannot do so in the current design.
-[Issue 7750][issue-7750] has been filed to discuss and possibly solve for this.
+Applications wishing to reach parity with the current Gas implementation may do so by creating an application-side limit: filtering out transactions from `PrepareProposal` the cause the proposal the exceed the maximum gas.
+Additionally, applications can currently opt to have all transactions in the mempool delivered during `PrepareProposal` by passing `-1` for `MaxGas` and `MaxBytes` into [ReapMaxBytesMaxGas][reap-max-bytes-max-gas].

 ### Requirement: Handle Transaction Metadata